 Most practitioners agree that it is best for Reiki to naturally remove negative energy from the body instead of a healer trying to do it themselves.
 If recipients experience a block in their chakras during a session, healers can use other Reiki symbols to remove the blockage.

-However, some healers choose to use the Raku to remove negativity from their recipients’ lives.
+However, some healers use the Raku to remove negativity from their recipients’ lives.
 Some receivers enjoy this service and believe that Raku is an effective way to heal their energy and remove negativity.

 To learn more about removing negative energy using Raku, watch this video by Eye of the Star.
 In the clip, she discusses her method for using Raku to reverse curses or other bad vibrations from people’s lives.
 She also demonstrates some negativity-removing techniques you can try at home:

-The Raku symbol is typically drawn during a Reiki session to begin the activation process.
+The Raku symbol is typically drawn during Reiki to begin the activation process.
 Healers will then chant and visualize the symbol to increase the effects.
 Below, you will find the steps Reiki healers take to activate this symbol:

 - Put their hands in the correct position.
 Typically, healers put their index finger and middle finger together with their thumbs.
 They do this because these fingers can concentrate the most energy.
-Then, they either draw with one finger pointed forward or with their entire hand.
+Then, they draw with one finger pointed forward or with their entire hand.

 - Visualize the symbol.
 Visualizing the emblem in their minds enhances its activation power.
 With experience, they can have a clearer mental picture of the symbol.